christoffel1989/tiny-interpreter/README.md

 ```

 # Branch Control
-The interpreter will evaluate just a part of statements if condition statement is used.
+The interpreter will evaluate just a part of statements if a condition statement is used.
 ```
 >>> let a = 3;
 >>> let b = 4;